iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 Load elements from JSON string.

 `api.saveJson(elems, filename)`
-Saves elements in JSON format to a file.
+Return elements in JSON format and saves them to a file if a file name is provided via `filename` parameter.
 Default value for `elems` is all the elements.
-Default value for `filename` is 'expand-collapse-output.json'

 ## Events
 Notice that following events are performed for *each* node that is collapsed/expanded.
 Also, notice that any post-processing layout is performed *after* the event.